Statninja/panditanimation/README.md

 ---

-Thank you for visiting **Pandit Animation**!
-We hope you enjoy using our interactive airport map and route planner.
+Thank you for visiting **PanditAnimation**!
+Explore real-time data and enjoy using our interactive map to stay connected with the world of aviation, weather, and seismic activity.